 The Washington State Department of Commerce commissioned a 2017 study by Basu and Johnna E. White at the University of Washington Women’s Center that gave recommendations to the state on creating greater transparency in business supply chains.
 After all, more than one in five jobs in the state are related to trade.
 “We would like our state to begin to think about where they are going to buy goods.
 Does Starbucks have coffee that does not exploit people, or is gathered by trafficked labor?”
 Veloria said.
 They also questioned whether tech companies have anti-labor trafficking policies abroad.

 “We have a huge opportunity to reduce trafficking in our region.
-The Port of Seattle reaffirmed our commitment in January of this year to step up by partnering with committed organizations, training our front-line personnel, and increasing awareness for all travelers coming through Sea-Tac International Airport,” Port of Seattle Commission President Courtney Gregoire said in a statement emailed to Seattle Weekly.
+The Port of Seattle reaffirmed our commitment in January of this year to step up by partnering with committed organizations, training our front-line personnel, and increasing awareness for all travelers coming through Sea-Tac International Airport,” Port of Seattle Commission President Courtney Gregoire said in an email to Seattle Weekly.
 “No one agency can do this on its own, which is why these partnerships are so vital to making King County safe and welcoming for everyone.”